MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 approach to use to assess user sentiment.

-NPS can be calculated by asking two questions: “How likely are you to recommend Teams to a colleague?”, followed by the free-form question, “Why?”
+NPS can be calculated by asking two questions: “How likely are you to recommend Teams to a colleague?”, followed by the freeform question, “Why?”

 The NPS is an index, ranging from –100 to 100, that measures a customer’s willingness to recommend a company’s product or service.
-NPS is based on an anonymous survey that is delivered to users through email or other electronic means.
+NPS is based on an anonymous survey that’s delivered to users through email or other electronic means.
 NPS measures the loyalty between a provider and a consumer.
 It consists of only one question, which asks users to rate their experience from 1 through 10, with the option of providing additional comments.
 Users are then classified